 In the Mini Pape Cultural Center, various workshops and courses on languages and art are offered to all the local children.

-These parks are considered an oasis in the middle of the desert.
-They offer their visitors one of the best experiences of nature appreciation, and it has incredible biodiversity in both plant and animal species within its facilities.
+It offers its visitors one of the best experiences of nature appreciation, and it has incredible biodiversity in both plant and animal species within its facilities.

 A beautiful landscape design is one of the things that make it one of the most visited places by local, national, and foreign tourists.

-Monclova Coahuila Stadium
+6. Fun at the Monclova Coahuila Stadium

-The Monclova Stadium is a baseball park, home of the “Acereros de Monclova” (the Monclova steelers), a professional team part of the Mexican Baseball League.
+The Monclova Stadium is a baseball park, home of the “Acereros de Monclova” (the Monclova steelers), a professional team of the Mexican Baseball League.

 It is one of the stadiums where league games are played.
 The first game played there was in 1975, between the miners of Coahuila and the Alijadores of Tampico.